asad-62/asad-62/README.md

 - 👋 Hi, I’m @asad-62
-- 👀 I’m interested in bio-medical engineering in general and bio-signals in particular.
+- 👀 I’m interested in bio-medical engineering in general and bio-signals & bio-medical imaging in particular.
 - 💞️ I’m looking to collaborate on projects related to the usgae of bio-signals for early detection of cronic dieases.
 - 📫 How to reach me asad.ullah@tu-ilmenau.de